alfonsof/aws-java-examples/awslambdahello/README.md

 * You must have an [Amazon Web Services (AWS) account](http://aws.amazon.com/).

-This code was written for Java 1.8 and AWS SDK for Java 1.11.x.
+* The code was written for Java 1.8 and AWS SDK for Java 1.11.x.

 ## Using the code